Why Be Good?: Cast

+Music

+The film featured a theme song entitled "I'm Thirsty for Kisses - Hungry for Love" with words and music by Lou Davis and J. Fred Coots.

+Censorship

+Like many American films of the time, Why Be Good? was subject to cuts by city and state film censorship boards.
+In Kansas the film, with its plot of a test of the virtue of a young woman, was banned by the Board of Review.

-Preservation status
+Preservation

 Why Be Good? had been considered a lost film for many decades, with only the film's Vitaphone soundtrack still in existence.
-In the late 1990s, a 35mm print of the film was discovered in an Italian archive.
-Restoration work began in 2012 and was completed in 2014, funded by Warner Bros. and The Vitaphone Project.
+In the late 1990s, a 35mm print of the film was discovered in the archives of the Cineteca Italiana.
+Restoration work was completed in 2014, funded by Warner Bros. and The Vitaphone Project.

 The U.S. premiere of the restoration was hosted by the Academy of Motion Picture Arts and Sciences at the Los Angeles County Museum of Art's Bing Theater on September 6, 2014.
-This same restoration was released on DVD-R by the Warner Archive Collection on October 28, 2014 and screened at New York's Film Forum on November 9, 2014.
-It has also aired on the Turner Classic Movies channel.
+This same restoration was released on DVD-R by the Warner Archive Collection on October 28, 2014, and screened at New York's Film Forum on November 9, 2014.
+It was later aired on the Turner Classic Movies channel.